biobakery/maaslin/README.md

 ### Output Files ###

 The following files will be generated per MaAsLin run.
-In the following listing the term $PROJECTNAME refers to what you named your "\*.pcl" file without the extension.
+In the following listing the term $PROJECTNAME refers to what you named your PCL file without the extension.
 There are four main types of output files.
 Additional files are created in a folder named "QC".

 **1\. $PROJECTNAME_log.txt **